Garlic and Sage Roasted Sweet Potato Cubes

 - Wash and dry the sweet potatoes before cooking.
 Washing will remove any dirt from the exterior.
 Drying will help them brown nicely.

-- Try to cube the sweet potatoes in relatively the same size.
+- Cube the sweet potatoes in relatively the same size.
 1-inch cubes work well, but whatever size you choose just make sure they’re all the same size.This will ensure that the roasted sweet potato cubes cook at the same rate.

-- Place the sweet potato cubes in a single layer on your baking sheet.
+- Arrange the sweet potato cubes in a single layer on your sheet pan.
 Using a pan large enough to accomodate space between the sweet potato pieces will help them develop a nice crispy exterior!

-- For the best flavor, use fresh sage and fresh garlic cloves and not the pre-minced kind you get in a jar.
+- Use fresh sage and fresh garlic cloves.
+Not the pre-minced kind you get in a jar (trust me, it makes a huge difference in the flavor of this dish!).

 Got questions about how to make this recipe?
 Here are the answers to a few commonly asked questions.
 Feel free to leave any other questions in the comments on this post and I’ll respond with answers.